Shadow fleet: Sanctions evasion network

+Mid December 2025 data analysts from Kpler compared the tankers visible on satellite images off Venezuelas oil port Puerto José at the time with the AIS transponder data, revealing that the majority of the ships had their transponders turned off.
+The transponder data of the tanker Star Twinkle 6 in mid December 2025 showed a fake location near Saint Vincent and the Grenadines while the last officially documented port visit of the ship, based on that data, was in China back on 3 May 2025.

 International assistance in sanction evasion

 Russia and China have played significant roles in aiding Venezuela to circumvent U.S. sanctions.
 Both countries have provided various forms of support, ranging from technological assistance to financial backing.

 Chinese technological support

 China has been a crucial partner for Venezuela, offering technology and expertise over the years.
 In 2017, the Chinese tech giant ZTE was contracted to develop new identification smart cards as part of a $70 million government initiative aimed at enhancing national security by monitoring and controlling citizen behavior.
 This move was part of broader efforts to consolidate government control and improve surveillance capabilities within Venezuela.

 Russian financial assistance

 Similarly, Russia has provided substantial financial support to Venezuela.
 In 2018, Evrofinance Mosnarbank, a Moscow-based bank primarily owned by entities directly associated with the Russian and Venezuelan governments, sought to finance Venezuela's state-issued cryptocurrency, Petro.
 This initiative aimed to provide Venezuela with an alternative means of conducting transactions and bypassing the financial restrictions imposed by U.S. sanctions.
 Despite these efforts, the Petro cryptocurrency has largely been deemed unsuccessful.